Minilla: Overview

-In Destroy All Monsters, Minilla, Godzilla, and many other Earth monsters live on a new island called Monsterland.
-Together they battle the three-headed space dragon King Ghidorah at Mount Fuji.
-They kill Ghidorah and save planet Earth.
-After, Minilla and the other monsters return to Monsterland.

-In Godzilla: Final Wars, Minilla accompanies a young boy and the boy's grandfather on an adventure around Japan before convincing his father not to attack the crew of the Gotengo, afterwards leaving with Godzilla into the ocean.

-The children's web-series Godziban has Minilla and Little Godzilla co-existing as Godzilla's kid brothers, embarking on many misadventures while Godzilla tries to teach them important monster skills.

 Development

 According to director Jun Fukuda, Minilla's creation was not an attempt at appealing to child audiences, but was merely a new approach for the series.
 After filming Ebirah, Horror of the Deep, Godzilla creator Tomoyuki Tanaka reportedly approached screenwriter Shinichi Sekizawa and suggested the idea of giving Godzilla a son to commemorate the New Year.
 According to Godzilla historian Steve Ryfle, the character's creation was likely a response to the contemporary light-hearted Gamera films.